adam-takacs-sec/Cybersecurity-Portfolio/Security Levels in Action - Real Attack & Defense Scenarios/03_Scenario_3_Improved_Detection_Active_Response.md

   - `ipconfig /all`
   - `Get-LocalUser`

-### Detection
+### Detection Outcome

-- PowerShell process execution detected
+- PowerShell process execution was detected
-- Process creation events generated (Event ID 4688)
+- Process creation events were generated (Event ID 4688)

-⚠ Due to missing script block logging, exact command content was not available.
+Due to missing Script Block Logging, the **exact command content was not visible**, only the execution context.

 ---

 ## 🟦 5.
 SOC Detection & Initial Assessment

-The SOC identified a suspicious pattern:
+Based on the collected telemetry, I (acting as the SOC) identified a suspicious pattern:

 - Successful authentication from an external IP
 - Immediate PowerShell-based reconnaissance
-- Indicators consistent with early-stage attacker activity
+- Activity consistent with early-stage attacker behavior

 The incident was escalated for response.